Frances Vane, Viscountess Vane: Early life and first marriage

 Frances Anne Hawes was the daughter of Susanna and Francis Hawes, and probably born in Winchester Street, London.
 She was baptised on 14 January 1715 at St Peter le Poer.
 Her father, a stockbroker and clerk to the Treasurer of the Navy, became quite wealthy, and was appointed director of the South Sea Company in February 1715.
-However, he lost most of his fortune as a result of the Sufferer's Act of 1721, following the failed attempt to inflate the price of the South Sea Company's stock.
+However, he lost most of his fortune as a result of the South Sea Sufferer's Act 1721, following the failed attempt to inflate the price of the South Sea Company's stock.
 Thus, the future Viscountess Vane grew up in a family plagued by financial problems and could expect little or no dowry.

 Described as the best minuet dancer in England, she was good-looking and vivacious enough to attract the attention of the 4th Duke of Hamilton's second son, Lord William Hamilton.
 Her father tried to prevent their relationship, but the couple eloped in May 1733, and Frances Hawes became known as Lady William Hamilton.
 The couple hurried to consummate the marriage to make it legally binding, fearing that her father might try to have it annulled.

 Lord William served as Vice-Chamberlain to Caroline of Ansbach but, as the second son, was himself poor enough for the queen to refer to the couple as "handsome beggars".
 The marriage was short-lived; Lady William was widowed on 11 July next year, shortly after delivering a stillborn child.